J-Stott/Simon/README.md

 # Simon
-A simple simon game written with jQuery
+A simple simon game written with using HTML, CSS and jQuery